jmancha/jquery-selector-lab/README.md

 ### Part Two

-In the same pairs, translate the whiteboarding results to code.
-Select one person to "drive", and another person to "navigate".
+In squads, translate the whiteboarding results to code.
+Select one person to "drive", another person to "navigate", and at least one person to research.
 After 10 minutes, switch roles.

 You should *always* be able to test your coding changes.
 Test your JS code every time you change something, and check Developer Tools and/or your Terminal.